Axion-fermion Coupling and Dyon Charge as Physical Signatures of a Space-time Inner Symmetry: Concluding Remarks and Outlook

-We obtained axion-fermion interactions in the usual Dirac's theory.
-It also recapitulated that Maxwell's theory generates an axion electrodynamics when defining magnetic monopole currents in a suitable way.
-We have shown through Maxwell and Dirac theories that Infeld-van der Waerden's $\gamma $-formalism provides an axionic classical sector, where a metric spinor phase played the axion role.
+By means of \cite{amkafs}, we recapitulated that Maxwell's theory generates an axion electrodynamics when defining magnetic monopole currents in a suitable way.
+Especially in this article, we propose to promote the idea which conjectures the axion as a physical manifestation of a space-time internal freedom, namely a phase in the metric spinor.
+In view of outhers interactions of the axion field, we obtained axion-like space-time phase-fermion couplings in the usual Dirac's theory.
+Thus, we have shown through Maxwell (Ref. \cite{amkafs}) and Dirac theories that Infeld-van der Waerden's $\gamma $-formalism provides an axionic classical sector, where a metric spinor phase played the axion role.

 However, under \textrm{PQ} rotations, the behavior of this phase was not established.
-We elaborated a Weyl-\textrm{PQ} approach in which the \textrm{PQ} rotations are implemented in the usual spin transformations, concluding that the phase behaves geometrically as an axion pseudoparticle.
+So, we elaborated a Weyl-\textrm{PQ} approach in which the \textrm{PQ} rotations are implemented in the usual spin transformations, concluding that the phase behaves geometrically as an axion pseudoparticle.
 On the final part of this investigation, we studied the Dirac-Maxwell system to obtain a $2$-spinor form for the magnetic monopole current.
 The proposition showed that the monopole has a dyon charge and acquires a Witten effect pattern in flat space-time when considering a chiral symmetry.
 In future investigations, the researchers must consider a rigorous formulation of the Weyl-\textrm{PQ} transformations in Infeld-van der Waerden's formalisms, as well as a more accurate analysis of the Dirac-Maxwell system and its dyon structure.

+In accordance with theoretical scope, it is indispensable to research some experimental and phenomenological implications as, for example, we suggest in what follows: